Can cats eat whipped cream? As a vet, I get this question a lot!

 Is Whipped Cream Harmful to Cats?

 Unfortunately, the answer is yes.
-We know that whipped cream comes from human foods that contain a lot of fat and high protein content.
+We know that whipped cream comes from human foods that contain a lot of fat and a high protein content.

 Notably, our pets have digestive system issues and lactose intolerance to human food.
-Sweet foods and milk products can cause upset stomachs in a cat’s digestive system.
+Sweet foods and milk products can upset a cat’s digestive system.

 Why Shouldn’t Cats Eat Whipped Cream?